fortanix/sq-dsm/README.md

 The FFI crate contains Python bindings.
 To disable building, testing, and installing the Python bindings, use `make PYTHON=disable`.

-To build the Python bindings, you will need cffi and pytest for Python3.
+To build the Python bindings, you will need the Python headers, setuptools, cffi, and pytest for Python3.

 Debian:

-    $ apt install python3-cffi python3-pytest
+    $ apt install python3-dev python3-setuptools python3-cffi python3-pytest

 Getting help
 ============